danrachita/healthcoin-web-wallet/README.md

 If the daemon is running on the same machine as the Web Wallet, the daemon's config file will be used.
 It can be found at:

  // Mac OS
- '$HOME/Library/Application Support/Healthcoin/healthcoin.conf'
+ '$HOME/Library/Application Support/SolarCoin/solarcoin.conf'

  // Linux
- '$HOME/.healthcoin/healthcoin.conf'
+ '$HOME/.solarcoin/solarcoin.conf'

  // Windows
- '$APPDATA/Healthcoin/healthcoin.conf'
+ '$APPDATA/SolarCoin/solarcoin.conf'

-(Substitute your coin's name for 'Healthcoin' above.)
+(Substitute your coin's name for 'SolarCoin' above.)

 If the daemon is running on another machine, you will need to configure node.js's coin.conf file to match the daemon's config file. coin.conf is found in: lib/coin.conf